jonnieZG/EButton/README.md

 Events `DONE_CLICKING`, `SINGLE_CLICK`, and `DOUBLE_CLICK` will be triggered *only after the last click*.

-Therefore, if you perform a click, immediatelly followed by a long press, the `DONE_CLICKING` and `SINGLE_CLICK` events *will not be triggered*!
+Therefore, if you perform a click, immediatelly followed by a long press, the `DONE_CLICKING` and `SINGLE_CLICK` events *will not be triggered*, and that is by design!
 Instead, the following sequence of events will be triggered:

 1. `TRANSITION` (after first key-down)
 2. `TRANSITION` (after first key-release)